rahulkr7370/rahul10-pu.github.io/_posts/2017-03-11-Machine-learning-key-terms-explained.md

-This is the first in a series of such posts on KDnuggets which will offer concise explanations of a related set of terms (machine learning, in this case), specifically taking a no-frills approach for those looking to isolate and define.
-After some thought, it was determined that these foundational-yet-informative types of posts have not been given enough exposure in the past, with future iterations likely to include:
+As I have started learning about **MACHINE LEARNING**,I gathered some key terms of ML with future iterations likely to include:

 * Deep Learning
 * Natural Language Processing
 * Data Mining and Data Science
 * Other interesting topics we can think of :)

 Not enough information provided in these definitions for you?
-No worries, since each term listed links to related posts on KDnuggets for further investigation.
+No worries, since each term listed links to related posts on wikipedea for further investigation.

 ![ML wordcloud](/public/images/ml-wordcloud.jpg)